Lemoncode/webpack-by-sample/version 4/01 Styles/03 sass/README.md

 In this demo we rename our css file to scss extension and add a simple SASS variable.
 We will learn how to add a loader that can make the SASS preprocess and then chain it to our css / style pipe.

-We will start from sample _01 Styles/02 Import Bootstrap_.
+We will start from sample _01 Styles/02 Twitter Bootstrap_.

 Summary steps:
  - Rename `mystyles.css` to scss.